toyboot4e/ac-library-hs/.github/CONTRIBUTING.md

 ## Pull requests

-Feel free to create any issues, but consider the target branch.
+Feel free to create any PRs, but consider the target branch.

 - `main` branch is the version available on AtCoder.
-Source change that doesn't change the compiled code should come to this branch.
+Pull requests that don't change the compiled code should come to this branch.
   - Documentation fixes
   - Test fixes
   - CI fixes